-Everyone who lives in the house should have a list, obviously depending on age.
+Everyone living in the house should have a list, depending on age.

-One item on my wish list was a fireplace in our screened porch.
-However, at the time I determined that the $10,000 expense wasn’t a MUST HAVE.
+One item on my wish list was a fireplace on our screened porch.
+However, at the time, I determined that the $10,000 expense wasn’t a MUST-HAVE.

 I feel things always work out for the best because we are actually glad we didn’t add the fireplace.
-We enjoy this view so much and it would have been obscured with the intended fireplace.
+We enjoy this view so much, and would have been obscured with the intended fireplace.

 Where Will Your Forever Dream Home Be Located? – Step 2

-This is a question that should be given serious thought.
+This is a question that should be given a serious thought.
 It actually should be step one, now that I think about it!!!
-There really isn’t a need for 5 Steps to Plan Your Forever Dream Home, if you don’t know where it’s going to be.
+There isn’t a need for 5 Steps to Plan Your Forever Dream Home if you don’t know where it will be.

-If this is your forever home, you want to be sure you build in a location that you want to stay.
-I have seen many people move to their dream locations only to move back to their home towns within a few years.
+If this is your forever home, you want to be sure you build in a location where you want to stay.
+I have seen many people move to their dream locations only to return to their hometowns within a few years.